Pancasila (politics): Rationale

 Pancasila was influenced by certain aspects of selected world values and ideologies, such as nationalism, humanitarianism, individual rights, freedom of religion, democracy, socialism.
 The need to unify this diverse country also led to the formulation of the national motto, Bhinneka Tunggal Ika, which can be translated as unity in diversity.
-It declares the essential unity of its members despite ethnic, regional, social, or religious differences.

-A commander of the 1st Military Regional Command/Bukit Barisan in 1966 described Pancasila as a form of religious socialism.
+It declares that despite the ethnic and cultural diversity, the Indonesian people are one.
+Pancasila can be argued as a common platform and bridge for various ideologies in Indonesia and transformed into a different, integrated, comprehensive ideology.

 Post-independence development

 Sukarno

+During the Parliamentary era (1949-1955), liberal democracy was adopted as the basic philosophy, whereby political parties played key roles in politics.
+The reason was Dutch accusation of Sukarno and Hatta being Japanese supporters and the concept of the family state began to be decried by some people, particularly the Dutch, as nothing but authoritarianism with its emphasis on strong executive power and suppression of individual rights, liberal democracy.
+This period ended with failures as parties clashed over their ideological, regional, and ethnic interests which led into cabinet reshuffles.
+The newly rising army was discontented with such party politics and began to cooperate with Sukarno, introducing new political formats touted as the revival of the spirits of 1945 and the implementation of the concepts of the family state.

-In the campaign for the 1955 legislative election, nationalist parties such as the Indonesian National Party (PNI) and the Communist Party of Indonesia (PKI) used Pancasila in an anti-Islam sense, to distinguish themselves from the Islamic Masyumi Party as they feared that if Masyumi won the election, Islam would replace Pancasila as the basis of the nation.
+In the campaign for the 1955 legislative election, nationalist parties such as the Indonesian National Party (PNI) and the Communist Party of Indonesia (PKI) used Pancasila to distinguish themselves from the Islamic Masyumi Party as they feared that if Masyumi won the election, Islam would replace Pancasila as the basis of the nation.
 In the Constitutional Assembly, elected in 1955 to produce a permanent constitution to replace the 1950 Provisional Constitution, the parties organized themselves into factions depending on their preference for the national philosophy.
 The Pancasila Block had 53.3% of the seats, while the Islamic Block had 44.8%.
-The debate over which should prevail was not resolved through debate as on 5 July 1959, President Sukarno dissolved the assembly by decree and reimposed the 1945 Constitution.
+The debate over which should prevail was not resolved through debate as on 5 July 1959 due to absolutist stances, President Sukarno dissolved the assembly by decree and reimposed the 1945 Constitution.
 As this included the Pancasila formulation, the Pancasila/Islam debate was ended.
+According to Sukarno, the Indonesian-style revolution meant a struggle for harmony among all groups, an achievement of a people who were prosperous and equal, all of whom were represented by the ideals of Pancasila.
+This remarked the introduction of Guided Democracy.